Generic Name: ofatumumab (OH fa TOO mue mab)

-Ofatumumab is used in to treat chronic lymphocytic leukemia (CLL).
+Ofatumumab is used to treat chronic lymphocytic leukemia (CLL).
 In some patients, ofatumumab is given with another medicine called chlorambucil.

-Ofatumumab is usually given after other medications have been tried without successful treatment of symptoms.
+Ofatumumab is usually given after other medications have been tried without success.

-Ofatumumab may also be used for other purposes not listed in this medication guide.
+Ofatumumab may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about ofatumumab?

-Ofatumumab increases the risk of a serious viral infection of the brain that can lead to disability or death.
-This risk is higher if you have a weak immune system or are receiving certain medicines.
-Call your doctor right away if you have symptoms such as change in your mental state, problems with speech or walking, or decreased vision.
-These symptoms may start gradually and get worse quickly.
+Ofatumumab may cause a serious viral infection of the brain that can lead to disability or death.
+Call your doctor right away if you have any change in your mental state, decreased vision, or problems with speech or walking.

 What should I discuss with my healthcare provider before receiving ofatumumab?